 Its social nature makes it easier for it to be a part of most tanks.
 In many Asian countries, breeding has become an entire industry of its own.

 It was first discovered by Dr. Johann Jacob Heckel in 1840.
 It was then studied throughout the waters of the Amazon.
-It usually exists in groups in the wild because of its highly social nature.
-It is often shy and peaceful.
+It usually lives in groups in the wild because of its highly social nature.
+Discus fish are often shy and peaceful in nature.

 It sometimes seeks solitude and can be found under plants in the water.
 It possesses a flat body, and its movements through vegetations are, therefore, somewhat unrestricted.